 Let’s Look At How A Data Governance Workshop Helps Organizations Redefine Their Objectives.

 In the present scenario, data is driving the transformation imperatives for every CIO & CDO, but to be able to utilize it, control it, protect it and make it understood, a data governance program must be implemented to enable those efforts.
 The Data Governance Workshop shows organizations how to stand up a data governance program to manage their data as an organizational asset.
 Having the ability to exercise authority and decision-making over the data assets by improving the organization's data value and supporting an overall data strategy.
-The major impact of conducting the workshop is that -the organization improves all areas of the business and aligns data needs across departments.
+The major impact of conducting the workshop is that -organization improves all areas of the business and aligns data needs across departments.

-The primary objective of the workshop is to create a roadmap to define the right people, processes, and technology to build a Data Governance Center of Excellence.
+The primary objective of the workshop is to create a roadmap to define the right people, process and technology to build a Data Governance Center of Excellence.
 This engagement will leverage industry best practices and lessons learned from helping our clients meet their goals.Workshop Objectives

 Creating a data governance program is not something you can do overnight.
-It involves establishing methods, processes, and roles.
+It involves establishing methods, processes and roles.
 Have a look at the goals.

 - Identifying and aligning to your current data governance initiatives